 - Modern Electronic Gadgets and Their Advantages

 Kevin: It’s great for kids, too.
-I think the price comparison, you can tell me if I’m wrong or not, is if you break two or three $100 blenders, you can eventually, you kind of go for the bigger one.
+I think the price comparison can tell me if I’m wrong or not, is if you break two or three $100 blenders, you can eventually, you kind of go for the bigger one.

-Kevin: I think that people sometimes just think that the only thing you can make in a blender is a frozen drink or a yoghurt smoothie and you mentioned applesauce and then you just talked about pates.
+Kevin: I think that people sometimes think that the only thing you can make in a blender is a frozen drink or a yogurt smoothie, and you mentioned applesauce, and then you just talked about pates.
 How versatile is a blender for making things?

 Nomi: There’s a big crossover in equipment.
-When I make a pate I use a food processor because a blender needs a lot of liquid.
-The pate I like best, it’s in my book, called the Sunflower Pate, and it’s 3 cups of sprouted sunflower seeds and lemon juice, because that’s a good preservative and some tahini and then some onion and scallion and different spices.
+When I make a pate, I use a food processor because a blender needs a lot of liquid.
+The pate I like best is in my book, called the Sunflower Pate, and it’s 3 cups of sprouted sunflower seeds and lemon juice because that’s good preservative tahini and then some onion and scallion and different spices.
 I use it in the food processor.
 The secret to blending is it needs liquid.
-Food processing is for things that are drier.
+Food processing is for drier things.
 The food processor could never work with as much liquid as a blender would.
 It would leak all over the place.

-Kevin: What about Salidako.
-Can you explain what that is, for people who don’t know?
+Kevin: What about Sadako.
+Can you explain what that is for people who don’t know?

-There’s another one I’ve just learned about from Germany and it’s called a Spiralo.
-If you do like a parsnip, beet, carrot, and turn it into this little skinny pasta — I’ve done this at shows and little kids have walked by and I’ve got it on the table next to the machine to show what it does, and these little three year olds will grab it and eat it.
+There’s another one I’ve just learned about from Germany, and it’s called a Spirals.
+If you do like a parsnip, beet, carrot, and turn it into this little skinny pasta — I’ve done this at shows, and little kids have walked by, and I’ve got it on the table next to the machine to show what it does, and these little three-year-olds will grab it and eat it.
 The mother or the grandmother will go, “I can’t believe it, he won’t eat any vegetables!”
 Something about cutting that vegetable into facets, let’s say, really brings out the sweetness like no grating or slicing ever could.

 Kevin: Not only does it bring out the sweetness, I think, but it’s just so much easier to eat.
-You look at a carrot and you’re like, oh, a carrot.
-I got to chew this thing forever and when it’s in that small kind of form, you can eat it and you just keep eating it and eating it and eating it.
+You look at a carrot, and you’re like, oh, a carrot.
+I got to chew this thing forever, and when it’s in that small kind of form, you can eat it, and you keep eating it and eating it and eating it.

 I’ve got a gadget called the Toss ‘n Chop.
-It’s such a clever gadget.
-You just throw everything that you want for your salad into the bowl and your dressing ingredients, everything, goes in a bowl but no cutting, no cutting board, no knife, no chopping, nothing.
-Then you just go at it with this
+It’s such a smart gadget.
+You throw everything you want for your salad into the bowl and your dressing ingredients, everything, go in a bowl, but no cutting, no cutting board, no knife, no chopping, nothing.
+Then you go at it with this

-thing, sort of a cross between a scissors and a tossing implement.
+thing, sort of a cross between scissors and a tossing implement.

 Nomi: Okay.
-I put a cup of either orange of tangerine juice in the blender and that’s taking about four tangerines at the moment.
-Personally I put about 8 cups of greens in, I wouldn’t start with that many because it might taste bitter to you at first.
-So, if there are any supplements that I’m taking, and I’m usually taking some supplements, put that in.
+I put a cup of either orange or tangerine juice in the blender, and that’s taking about four tangerines at the moment.
+Personally, I set about 8 cups of greens in; I wouldn’t start with that many because it might taste bitter to you at first.
+If there are any supplements that I’m taking, and I’m usually taking some supplements, put that in.
 Then if I can get my hands on papaya and I put that in.
-Yesterday I put a little bit of mango in instead, or a handful of blueberries and then I top it off with two frozen bananas.
-I like it, because I like my smoothies to be thick and cold.
+Yesterday I put a little bit of mango in instead, or a handful of blueberries, and then I top it off with two frozen bananas.
+I like it because I like my smoothies to be thick and cold.
 It gives me about 24 oz of smoothie.
 It’s fabulous.
 I have it at least once a day, every day.
 I vary out.
 You don’t want to eat the same thing every day, no matter how good you think it is for you, because you need variety.